Creating an app from the template#

 This command does several important things for you:

-2. Installs your project in a locally editable mode, along with the third-party dependencies listed in the requirements/*.txt files.
+2. Installs your project in a locally editable mode, along with the third-party dependencies listed in uv.lock.

 git commit